What is a cataract?

 - Family history

-Over time, a cataract will become more and more cloudy until not even a change in your glasses prescription will improve your sight.
-At that point, the only way to restore your vision is to remove the cataract surgically and replacing the lens with a new lens implant.
+Over time, a cataract will become more and more cloudy.
+The only way to restore your vision is to remove the cataract surgically and replace the lens with a new lens implant.

 Cataract surgery is the most common surgical procedure performed on adults in the United States.
-The procedure is performed on an outpatient basis, generally takes a half-hour or less, and recovery time is usually only a few days.
-South East Eye is excited to offer state-of-the-art cataract surgery technology.
+The procedure is performed on an outpatient basis and generally takes a half-hour or less.
+The recovery time is usually only a few days.

 Cataract surgery is one of the safest surgical procedures performed today.
 Recent technological and surgical advances have made it a more gentle and reliable process than ever before.

 Before cataract surgery, the eye is anesthetized.
 The surgeon then makes a tiny incision at the edge of the cornea.
 The front portion of the lens is opened, and the cataract is removed.
 An intraocular lens (IOL) is inserted in place of the patient’s natural lens.